-Test load of the laid segment, static - By mass of 455 kg for 10 min.
-Test load of the laid segment, dynamic - By mass of 100 kg dropped from the height of 1 m to the net centre.
+Test load of the laid segment, dynamic

+- By mass of 100 kg dropped from the height of 1 m to the net centre.

 The strength of the safety net filled with synthetic fibre ropes or stripes shall be examined by test load once a year.
 The strength of steel rope nets shall be examined at least every three years.